 - As a source of basic information on all sorts of equipment, in a very concise form, we think the West Marine Advisors, both in their catalog and on their website, can’t be beat.
 They don’t push any particular products – they cover the basic technology and identify the important features to look for on a number of topics.

-There are at least two commonly-accepted “waterproofness” standards for marine electronics: JIS grade 7 and CFR 46, Subpart 110.20.
+There are two commonly-accepted “waterproofness” standards for marine electronics: JIS grade 7 and CFR 46, Subpart 110.20.

 The JIS-7 standard calls for a device to be operable after being submerged to a depth of 1 meter, for 30 minutes, while the CFR 46, Subpart 110.20 standard calls for the device to withstand a 65 gallon per minute stream of water from a one inch nozzle, from all directions, for five minutes, without leaking.

-These certifications are reasonable indicators of water resistance, but are not guarantees of waterproofness.
+These certifications are indicators of water-resistance, but are not guarantees that something is waterproof.
 Keep in mind that you may wind up accidentally exposing your devices to water for much longer periods of time when water conditions are bad, or it’s raining, or even if you get careless washing the boat.

 For example, suppose you install a piece of electronics so that moisture can collect behind knobs, on connectors, or on case seams.
-A bad-weather day on the water, or a little aggressive hose action at the end of the day, and you could still wind up with some problems, as the water sits collected against a seal for hours or even days.
+A bad-weather day on the water, or overly-aggressive hose action at the end of the day, and you could wind up with water collecting against a seal for hours or even days.

 Do all the research you want.
 Read, listen, look.
-No matter what you do, you’ll find that putting your hands on the equipment and trying it out to be the best way to determine if it’s the right thing to buy.
+But no matter what you do, you’ll find that putting your hands on the equipment and trying things out will be the best way to determine if it’s the right thing to buy.

 If you’re considering a piece of equipment that is fairly complex or expensive, and don’t know the manufacturer that well, try this: